 The activities resulting from the SLRP will allow LOs and the federation to more effectively respond to needs of the membership and all working women.

-A Strategic Long Range Planning Committee made up of 6 (Number of members modified by action of the Post Convention Board April 2012) members assigned for periods of four years shall review long range plans annually and modify to meet the needs of our members in all areas.
+A Strategic Long-Range Planning Committee made up of 6 (Number of members modified by action of the Post Convention Board April 2012) members assigned for periods of four years shall review long range plans annually and modify to meet the needs of our members in all areas.
 The committee currently consists of 5 members with staggered term expiration.
 Members will not serve more than 12 years total on this committee.
-The President, President Elect, and Vice President shall serve as ex-officio members of this committee.
+The President and President Elect shall serve as ex-officio members of this committee.
 The Chair of this committee will be elected annually at the State Convention meeting of this committee, by all members of this committee.
 The Chair may appoint a Secretary to maintain a record of actions discussed.
 Appointments for expiring terms shall be made annually by the President, with approval of the Executive Committee.

 LEADERSHIP CONFERENCE(S)